 The estimated labor earnings as presented on the Financial Information sheet is not a promise or guarantee regarding the amount which the student will earn.
 This can be affected by the following: extent of the student’s involvement in school organizations, scheduled home leaves and open weekend leaves, work absences while on campus and other reasons.

-Student employees will be paid for all hours worked at the Academy and in industry jobs.
+Student employees will be paid for all hours worked at the Academy.
 Student employees may elect to have wages earned assigned directly to the student’s tuition account by completing a Student Job Wage Assignment Authorization form for each employer.

 Students who enroll late but receive full credit will be required to pay full tuition.
 A full non-refundable entrance fee will be charged regardless of when a student enters school.

 Money will not be lent to students from the business office except in cases of serious emergency.
 Money for transportation, clothes, personal needs, etc. should be arranged for between parents and student before the time it is needed.

 Village Students - A monthly 10% multi-student tuition discount will be applied to the second and each additional village student’s account when two or more students from the same family are enrolled at Mount Pisgah Academy.

 Dorm Students - A monthly 15% multi-student tuition discount will be applied to the second and each additional dorm student’s account when two or more students from the same family are enrolled at Mount Pisgah Academy.
 Information regarding reduced discounts for denominational employees is available in the office.

 Technology Fee/Books $350 per year

 Cafeteria tickets (village students) $55 for 10 meals